gszybiak/TimeAndAttendanceSystem/README.md

 ## Contributing

 Contributions to the Time and Attendance System are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request on GitHub.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any inquiries or support, please contact us at example@example.com.